Implementing your CRM database. Successfully.

 - And in the long term, ignoring data quality

-How long will it take to implement a CRM Database?
+How long does it take to implement a CRM Database?

-After project approval, allow 6 months to implement (phases can run concurrently), typically:
+After project approval, depending on your size, allow 6 months to implement (phases can run concurrently), typically:

 - Requesting information and data from around your firm (1 month)